Jekinnnnnn/kideyes/README.md

 ### What is kideyes
-Identify diffierent frame which is in a live stream in a confidence interval base on sample stream.Kideyes is mainly composed of three parts.
+Identify diffierent frame which is in a live stream in a confidence interval base on sample stream.Kideyes is mainly composed of four parts.
 1. Using docker builds a streaming server
 2. Streaming by HLS
-3. Image Processing through ts files
+3. Processing ts files by FFmpeg(version 3.4.6) for extracting frame
+4. Using OpenCV identifying images

 ### Usege
 - init hls server
     - download hls.dockerfile and hls.conf in a new folder